 How to Easily Remove Dental Plaque at Home

 The plaque makes use of the sugars that we ingest when eating to produce acids that can cause corrosion of the tooth enamel.
 If you don’t remove dental plaque in time, the tooth enamel can decompose and this can cause a cavity in the tooth.
 In addition to looking bad, it can also cause bad breath.

-At first, dental plaque is very difficult to see since it has no color it can be confused with other matter on the tooth.
+At first, dental plaque is very difficult to see since it has no color it can be confused with other residues on the tooth.
 However, once it has accumulated it is easily seen.
 It’s a thick white food deposit stuck between the teeth.

 Tips to prevent and remove dental plaque